eressea/server/doc/chapters.md

 ## Acknowledgments

 This game would not be possible without the work of Russell Wallace, who created the Atlantis PBEM in 1993.
 I would also like to thank Alex Schröder, who wrote the first German translation of Atlantis.
 Christian Schlittchen, Katja Zedel and Henning Peters started Eressea, and invited me to be a part of their team and become their friends in the process.
-Ingo Wilken, Benjamin Bärmann, Stefan Reich, and Martin Hershoff have contributed code to the server, and valuable design input.
-Many of the features are a direct result of entertaining debates on the eressea-kom discussion list, and I would like to thank them and the entire community for their support and encouragement over the years.
+Ingo Wilken, Benjamin Bärmann, Stefan Reich, and Martin Hershoff have contributed code and valuable design input to the server.
+Many advanced features are a direct result of entertaining debates on the eressea-kom and atlantisdev discussion lists, and I would like to thank them and the entire community for their support and encouragement over the years.

 Enno Rehling, April 2014